Board of Directors

 WANADA's Board of Directors is comprised of agency and individual delegates, who each bring a wealth of experience and knowledge of AOD issues.
 The directors oversee the organisation's activities.

-Carol Daws, Secretary
+Carol Daws, Treasurer

 Carol is the Chief Executive Director of Cyrenian House.
 Cyrenian offers a therapeutic community, including a residential service for women and children, and various outpatient services.
 Cyrenian assists individuals and families affected by their own or another's illicit and/or licit drug use.

 Shaun Mays is Operations Manager at Mission Australia in Western Australia.
 Mission Australia operations in Western Australia include the Pilbara Community Alcohol and Drug Service and the Drug and Alcohol Youth Service (DAYS).
 DAYS provides inpatient withdrawal and respite services, inpatient residential rehabilitation service and outpatient counselling and support, psychotherapy and medical assessment to young people.

 Sheila is CEO of Palmerston Association.
 Ms McHale was previously a Member of the Western Australian Parliament from 1996 to 2008.
 Sheila served in opposition as the spokesperson for Health, the Arts and Heritage.
 In 2001, Sheila was appointed a Cabinet Minister.
 Over the eight years she had various portfolio responsibilities which included Disability Services and Community Development.
 Her work as Minister for Community Development and Disability gave Sheila significant insight into family trauma and breakdown as a consequence of alcohol and drug use.
 Before her parliamentary career Sheila had an extensive career in industrial relations, and educational and social policy research fields relating to social disadvantage in Australia and the United Kingdom.